 Best practice

-- Be specific with praise: Mirror details from positive posts (“Glad our same-day reglaze helped”).
+- Be specific with praise: Mirror details from positive posts (e.g., “Glad our same-day reglaze helped”).

-- Handle negatives with empathy, then move offline: Apologise for the experience, invite contact, and note the fix (“We’ve added Saturday collections to reduce wait times”).
-Keep patient information out of public replies.
+- Handle negatives with empathy, then move offline: Apologise for the experience, invite contact, and note the fix (e.g., “We’ve added Saturday collections to reduce wait times”).
+Always avoid optician marketing mistakes like debating customers in public threads: keep patient information out of public replies and take the conversation private as soon as possible.

 Make reviews work harder